Jaegers

 Stercorariidae

-Anis, picture of anis There are three types of jaegers found in North America.
-The Pomarine Jaeger is the largest among them and having the smallest northern breeding range.
-The Parasitic Jaeger is the second largest and has the largest breeding range through the Arctic among the group of three.
-Lastly, the Long-tailed Jaeger is the smallest, easily identified among the three jaegers by its non-streaking flanks and its almost all white head, except for its small black cap.
+There are three types of jaegers found in North America.
+The Pomarine Jaeger is the largest among them and has the smallest northern breeding range.
+The Parasitic Jaeger is the second largest and has the largest breeding range throughout the Arctic.
+Lastly, the Long-tailed Jaeger is the smallest and easily identified among the three jaegers by its non-streaking flanks and its almost all white head, except for a small black cap.

-Jaegers are predators, feeding on mice and lemmings found in the tundra.
-One of their tactics is chasing and harassing gulls, terns, kittiwakes and other smaller birds to give up their foods.
-These birds are easily recognized by their dark browm plumage and the large white area seen in their outer primaries.
-Saying this, the Pomarine Jaeger and the Parasitic Jaegers have many similarities among them.
-Given a clear view, one can examine the size and build of the bird, its bill size and length, with the Pomarine Jaeger having the larger size and heavier bill.
-If, the birds are sitting on the water, the Parasitic Jaeger can be better recognized by its noticeably longer tail feathers.
+The jaegers are predators and feed on mice and lemmings found in the tundra.
+One of their tactics is chasing and harassing gulls, terns, kittiwakes and other smaller birds to give up their food.
+These birds are easily recognized by their dark brown plumage and the large white area seen on their outer primaries.
+This being said, the Pomarine Jaeger and the Parasitic Jaeger have many similarities.
+Given a clear view, one can examine the size and build of the bird, its bill size and length.
+The Pomarine Jaeger is larger in size and has a heavier bill.
+The Parasitic Jaeger can be more easily recognized by its noticeably longer tail feathers when sitting on water.

-Click on the bird name below to see the Habitat and Range Map o f Jaegers
+Click on bird images or pictures to see the the Jaegers

 Pomarine Jaeger